|

 Suranga Chandratillake, CEO of blinkx, an international expert on video

-search and the convergence of Web and TV visited Tuck on Feb.
-4, 2009.
+search and the convergence of Web and TV visited Tuck.

 He founded blinkx, which is considered a leader in video search, in